Steve-Fenton/jekyll-boilerplate/_pages/about/getting-started.md

 ### Folders

 - `/articles/`: This contains the list page that supports pages lists of articles
+- `/authors/`: This contains the list page that supports pages lists of articles
-- `feed/`: This contains ATOM feeds for your site
+- `/feed/`: This contains ATOM feeds for your site
-- `search/`: This contains a customisable search template and search data generation
+- `/search/`: This contains a customisable search template and search data generation
-- `sitemap/`: This contains sitemaps for pages, articles, and authors
+- `/sitemap/`: This contains sitemaps for pages, articles, and authors

 ### Files